ikarago/Notepad/README.md

 # Notepad

+A Fluent-style Notepad-application because Microsoft doesn't make it.

-A simple Notepad proof-of-concept-app inspired by the design work of Michael West - https://michaelwest.design/
+The design of the app has been inspired by the work of Michael West, go give that man your cheers over on his website ;) - https://michaelwest.design/

-This app still is in a very early stage, as it was meant as an XAML proof-of-concept for Notepad with Fluent Design.
-Feel free to check it out!
+For purists: you can build and tinker with the project yourself.

-Not feeling like building the project yourself?
-A build and signed version is available to download from the Microsoft Store for free! https://www.microsoft.com/store/apps/9N7LRQ8P8PD5
+For anyone else who hasn't lost his/her mind yet: you can also just download the signed app from the Microsoft Store here: https://www.microsoft.com/store/apps/9N7LRQ8P8PD5

 =========================================================